Existence of spanning $\mathcal{F}$-free subgraphs with large minimum degree: Abstract

 \section{Abstract}

-Let $\F$ be a family of fixed graphs and let $d$ be large enough.
-For every $d$-regular graph $G$, we study the existence of a spanning $\F$-free subgraph of $G$ with large minimum degree.
-This problem is well-understood if $\F$ does not contain bipartite graphs.
+Let $\mathcal{F}$ be a family of graphs and let $d$ be large enough.
+For every $d$-regular graph $G$, we study the existence of a spanning $\mathcal{F}$-free subgraph of $G$ with large minimum degree.
+This problem is well-understood if $\mathcal{F}$ does not contain bipartite graphs.
 Here we provide asymptotically tight results for many families of bipartite graphs such as cycles or complete bipartite graphs.
+To prove these results, we study a locally injective analogue of the question.